GATTAMANENI-MEENAKSHI/Projects/README.md

-# This c application healp in counting the frquencies of words in an input data.
+# This c application helps in counting the frequencies of words in an input data.